All Episodes

 Did they ever try to protect Donald Trump from foreign influence?

-They did not brief him in.
+They did not brief him in the United States.

 No, I don't think that's fair at all.

-They knew they knew the same set of facts as did the leaders of Congress.
+As far as I know, they knew the same set of facts as did the leaders of Congress.

-I don't remember clearly enough all that's in the Pfizer application, but we sure didn't lay that out for anybody, President Obama, President Elect Trump, or the leaders of Congress.
+What the FBI and the FISA application said in October of 2016, I don't remember clearly enough all that's in the FISA application, but we sure didn't lay that out for anybody, President Obama, President-elect Trump, or the leaders of Congress.

-Oh, another call me lie, higher loyalty.
+Oh, another Comey lie, higher loyalty.

-Huh, Jim, Mr. Super Patriot.
+Huh, Jim, Mr. Superpatriot?

 Wow, pretty devastating.

-Uh, all of which we're going to highlight tonight, like we did last night, we highlighted all of Schiff's lies.
+All of which we're going to highlight tonight, like we did last night.

 24 now to the top of the hour joining us now.

-Um, you know, Jay, you've been a part of our coverage as well.
+You know, Jay, you've been a part of our coverage as well.

 You have been part of this ensemble team.

-Everything we said is now been confirmed.
+Everything we said has now been confirmed.

 James Comey signed three of them.